An Ending Trope common to B Movies

 .
 If it happens specifically because the Villain

 has just died, you have a Load-Bearing Boss

 - King Dinosaur (just one island, though, and it's because the heroes decided to nuke their prospective space colony)

 - Indiana Jones and the Last Crusade - Dr. Elsa Schneider tries to take the holy grail past "The Great Seal," which causes the entire temple to fall apart with a local earthquake.
 This sets up a Take My Hand moment where she tries to reach for the grail while hanging onto Indiana.
 She can't quite touch it and experiences a Death by Materialism.
 Indiana nearly does the same but decides to let it go.

-- In the recent remake of King Kong, this is Skull Island's ultimate fate.
+- In King Kong (2005), this is Skull Island's ultimate fate.
 Note, however, that this factoid was revealed only on the official promotional website, not in the film itself.

 - Rare example of a deliberately triggered cataclysm: Forbidden Planet, via the planet's Self-Destruct Mechanism.